-Recently, Artur Mas, the leader of the autonomous government of Catalonia has declared that his goal is to achieve the independence of this region.
+A couple of years ago, Artur Mas, the leader of the autonomous government of Catalonia has declared that his goal is to achieve the independence of this region.

-I have to admit that besides my local friends’ opinions which I found insufficient, I’ve also spent a lot of time on the Internet reading people’s preferences.
+I have to admit that besides my local friends’ opinions, which I found insufficient, I’ve also spent a lot of time on the Internet reading people’s preferences.
 You would be surprised to find out how many forums are constantly dedicated to this dispute.
-Some of them find Madrid boring and I suppose these are teenagers, others on the contrary, find it lively and stylish and I assume these must be persons over 30’s.
+Some of them find Madrid boring, and I suppose these are teenagers; others, on the contrary, find it lively and stylish, and I assume these must be persons over 30’s.

-Most people believe that Barcelona is more attractive while Madrid is definitely a better place to live.
+Most people believe that Barcelona is more attractive, while Madrid is definitely a better place to live.

 From what I saw, Madrid has a better rate because of its architecture, nightlife, because it’s a complex city, because it has a history, because it provides better day trips such as Toledo, Salamanca, Avila or Segovia, and probably because most Spaniards hate Barcelona.

 I like them both, not equally, but in different ways.
 I love Madrid because it taught me how beautiful Spain is, but I also adore how the sun softens the majestic buildings of Barcelona.
 Madrid might have better museums, for example Museo del Prado, but Barcelona has Parc Guell; the capital has Plaza Mayor, but who wouldn’t prefer a walk on Las Ramblas instead?

 Although I prefer los Madrillenos because they are gentle and relaxed, and the real Spanish language (Catalan is more difficult), I can’t ignore the Mediterranean vibe that permeates the beautiful streets of Barcelona.